Cannes awards Palme d'Or to Iranian revenge drama 'It Was Just an Accident'

 Saturday's ceremony brings to a close a 78th Cannes Film Festival where geopolitics cast a long shadow, both on screen and off.
 Shortly before the French Riviera extravaganza, which is also the world's largest movie market, U.S. President Donald Trump floated the idea of a 100% tariff on movies made overseas.

-That was one of the top American films in Cannes, along with Spike Lee's "Highest 2 Lowest," the Christopher McQuarrie-Tom Cruise actioner "Mission: Impossible — Final Reckoning" and Ari Aster's "Eddington."
+Other top American films in Cannes included Spike Lee's "Highest 2 Lowest" (which pulled Lee away from his New York Knicks but not out of their blue and orange color), the Christopher McQuarrie-Tom Cruise actioner "Mission: Impossible — Final Reckoning," and Ari Aster's "Eddington," which found a divisive reaction.

+Panahi's win put him in rare company.
+He's now won Cannes' Palme d'Or, Venice's Golden Lion (for “The Circle”) and Berlin's Golden Bear (for “Taxi”).
+Only three other filmmakers have done that: Henri-Georges Clouzot, Michelangelo Antonioni and Robert Altman.

 Jake Coyle has covered the Cannes Film Festival since 2012.
 He's seen approximately 40 films at this year's festival and is reporting on what stands out.